afsalthaj/safe-string-interpolation/README.md

 # safe-string-interpolation

-The string interpolation and being able to pass anything on to it might have messed up your logs, exposed your secrets, and what not!
+Being able to pass anything on to scala string interpolations might have messed up your logs, exposed your secrets, and what not!
 I know you hate it.

-And I know you are done with forgetting stringifying domain objects when using scala string interpolations.
+We may also forget stringifying domain objects when using scala string interpolations.
-At the same I know you hate manually creating its string/json representations.
+But we also hate manually creating them !

-A few us also rely `scalaz.Show/cats.Show` instances of companion objects of your case classes that contributes to the code that kills the powerful functional scala code non-ubiquitous in nature..
+A few us also rely `scalaz.Show/cats.Show` instances of companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.

-One simolification we did was or to make  shapeless way of creating show instances for your case classes.
+One simolification we did so far or to have automatic show instances (may be using shapeless)  for your case classes.
 Ah, hmm !
 Not anymore.
 This is one step ahead !

 Just use
 import SafeString._